Spring 2025 registration opens Tuesday, February 11th at 10AM for members, and Thursday, February 13th at 10AM for non-members!

 Fencing Programs

-Beginner Epee Fencing (5-12 years)
+Beginner Foil Fencing (5-12 years)

 Participants will be introduced to the rules of the sport, the parts of the equipment, how to hold and the on-guard stance.
 Instructors will demonstrate basic footwork, the target area, basic attacks and preparations for attacks and defenses.
 Our weekly meetings will include practicing each of these introductory techniques.
 The beginner course touches upon common technical fencing terms such as piste, parry, riposte, etc. Safety in fencing is emphasized throughout the course.
 After taking a year of fencing at the beginner level, students will be considered for the intermediate level.